mcruz206/LearnAI-Bootcamp/lab02.3-luis_and_search/README.md

 First, let's [learn about Language Understand Intelligent Service (LUIS)](https://docs.microsoft.com/en-us/azure/cognitive-services/LUIS/Home).

 Now that we know what LUIS is, we'll want to plan our LUIS app.
 We'll be creating a bot that returns images based on our search, that we can then share or order.
 We will need to create intents that trigger the different actions that our bot can do, and then create entities to model some parameters than are required to execute that action.
 For example, an intent for our PictureBot may be "SearchPics" and it triggers the Search service to look for photos, which requires a "facet" entity to know what to search for.
-You can see more example for planning your app [here](https://docs.microsoft.com/en-us/azure/cognitive-services/LUIS/plan-your-app).
+You can see more examples for planning your app [here](https://docs.microsoft.com/en-us/azure/cognitive-services/LUIS/plan-your-app).

 Once we've thought out our app, we are ready to [build and train it](https://docs.microsoft.com/en-us/azure/cognitive-services/LUIS/luis-get-started-create-app).
 These are the steps you will generally take when creating LUIS applications:
   1. [Add intents](https://docs.microsoft.com/en-us/azure/cognitive-services/LUIS/add-intents)